 - salt to taste

-- cayenne, about 1 teaspoon (more if you like it hotter)
+- 1 teaspoon cayenne (more if you like it hotter)

 Wine Pairing: I really like a a cool, crisp Sauvignon Blanc, like Slingshot’s Sauvignon Blanc or Pinot Grigio with plenty of bright acidity that complements the variety of veggies.
 A dry rose wine, Chianti, Shiraz or medium-bodied Zinfandel would also work well with all of the competing flavors.